cribbslab/split_fastqcats/README.md

 - Minimum sequence length 300, Max length 50,000 bp
 - Checking for polyA tails at the ends of the sequences

-The barcode matching de-concatenating tools uses:
+The barcode matching de-concatenating tool uses:
 - Index validation with 80% minimum match score (using default parameters)
 - Position validation for index sequences - i.e. they should flank the primers